Web Authentication Engineer

-I completed my masters from Rutgers University, New Jersey and then joined the Web Authentication Engineering team at Morgan Stanley.
+I completed my masters from Rutgers University, New Jersey and then joined the Web Authentication Engineering team at a global financial services company.
 From then, I have been fascinated by the importance held by the identity and access management domain in the field of security.
 I am constantly involved in learning about the new standards, and trends emerging in this field and how could this benefit the business applications.

 Thursday, June 27

 2:00 - 2:25 pm Jefferson

 Access management for SAML enabled vendor applications User authentication and access management is always expected to go hand in hand.
 In an ideal case, Identity provider performs the user authentication and an authorization framework provides the entitlement information for the authenticated user, based on which an application can make a decision to allow or deny access to the user.
 However, this might not be a feasible solution in the case of federated third party vendor applications which cannot leverage enterprise’s authorization framework.

 At Morgan Stanley, we extensively use SAML for federation with third party vendor applications.
 SCIM has not been adopted yet by majority of these vendor applications and hence not used in the firm.
 Instead access management is handled based on a set of user IDs or ACL groups exchanged periodically between vendors and business units through batch syncs.
 Vendor makes authorization decisions based on the user ID or ACL group memberships included in the SAML assertion of the authenticated user.
 Some vendors even manage fine grained access control using the same approach.
 However, this approach has many drawbacks:

 •Even an unauthorized user, after successful authentication, can end up at the vendor application resulting in unnecessary disclosure of user data to third parties.

 •Burden on the business units to monitor the batch syncs necessary to provide the information required for access management on the vendor applications.